Mshivam2409/rustduino/docs/docs/com/usart.md

  #### Impl `disable` & `enable`for `UsartObject`

-For interrupt driven USART operation, the Global Interrupt Flag should be cleared (and interrupts globally disabled) when doing the initialization.
+For interrupt driven USART operation, the Interrupt Flag should be cleared (and interrupts globally disabled) when doing the initialization.

 ```rust